 Healthcare costs too much and is not making us healthier.
 This concern has only been heightened in light of the Coronavirus pandemic – a time when individuals with pre-existing conditions and older Americans have been at elevated risk.

-We are weeks away from the Supreme Court making a decision about the constitutionality of the Affordable Care Act (ACA).
-This is a turning-point and we must decide as a country what kind of healthcare system we want today and for future generations.
+We must decide as a country what kind of healthcare system we want today and for future generations.